Low Emission Zone

 The charge can be paid direct to Transport for London through the LEZ website, by telephone on 0343 222 1111 (or +44 20 7310 8998 from outside the UK)*, or by post.

 How do I become exempt?

-If a vehicle does not comply to the Euro III standard (or, from 2012, the Euro IV standard) it is possible to replace or modify the engine and then have the vehicle inspected by the Vehicle and Operator Services Agency (VOSA).
+If a vehicle does not comply to the relevant emissions standard, it is possible to replace or modify the engine and then have the vehicle inspected by the Vehicle and Operator Services Agency (VOSA).
 Once it has been certified as clean, it will become exempt.